cancan233/DOPE-Autoencoder/omics_data/README.md

 A simple to use it: change the domain of the notebook from 'github.com' to 'githubtocolab.com'.
 And it will open in Google Colab automatically.

 We also provide the preprocessed data, which can be downloaded directly from the [Google Drive Link](https://drive.google.com/drive/folders/1-I54hMQOTHLTsKpf26pe_yDyIp-2HoB5?usp=sharing).
+Put the code below into a .sh file and run it from terminal.
+The example will download the `cnv.csv`.
+You need to change the `FILEID` and `FILENAME` to download different dataset.

 ```bash
 # download any file from the google drive using wget